rweldzius/PSC4175/content/authors/authors/_index.md

 superuser: true
 ---

-Matthew Blackwell is an Assistant Professor in the Department of Political Science at Villanova University.
+Ryan Weldzius is an Assistant Professor in the Department of Political Science at Villanova University.